 The San Francisco Zoo has been a favorite of Bay Area kids for many years; there's lots for adults to enjoy here, too.

-The San Francisco Zoo has been located at the end of Sloat Boulevard at Ocean Beach since 1929.
 It's been evolving over time from "animals in cages" to mostly animals in natural settings; the SF Zoo has a way to go, but they have been steadily adding imaginative exhibits.
 It's definitely worth a visit, and kids have a great time.

 The San Francisco Zoo sprawls over 125 acres of park-like grounds and includes a carousel, steam train, playground, and a special children's zoo, along with the animal exhibits and eating places.